Top 10 Problems you may face on Everest Base Camp Trek

 Early Morning Flights: Early morning flights tend to have better weather conditions, so try to book flights scheduled for the morning.

-Travel Insurance: Ensure that you have comprehensive travel insurance that covers flight delays and cancellations.
+Travel Insurance: Ensure comprehensive travel insurance covers flight delays and cancellations.
 This can help you recoup some of the costs incurred due to delays.

-Maintain Flexibility: Be prepared for the possibility of schedule changes and be adaptable with your plans.
+Maintain Flexibility: Be prepared for possible schedule changes and be adaptable to your plans.

-Opt for Helicopter flight: Regular helicopter flights are available, providing convenience and flexibility.
-Prices for a one-way helicopter flight from Kathmandu to Lukla typically range from $500 to $800 per person, with variations based on factors such as demand, group size, and weather conditions.
-Private charters are also available for those looking for a more personalized experience and they cost USD 2500.
+Opt for a Helicopter flight: Regular helicopter flights provide convenience and flexibility.
+Prices for a one-way helicopter flight from Kathmandu to Lukla typically range from $500 to $800 per person, depending on demand, group size, and weather conditions.
+Private charters cost USD 2500 and are also available for a more personalized experience.
 While these prices may fluctuate, the convenience of reaching Lukla swiftly and safely via helicopter makes it a popular choice for trekkers and adventurers.

 2. Harsh Weather Conditions